 - Over-the-counter medications

-The Internal Revenue Service limits how HSA funds can be used to a degree.
-For instance, you can't use the money in your HSA to pay for things like teeth whitening services, vitamins, hair transplants, exercise equipment or a gym membership.
+The Internal Revenue Service limits how HSA funds can be used.
+For instance, you can't use the money in your HSA to pay for things like teeth-whitening services, vitamins, hair transplants, exercise equipment, or a gym membership.

-For 2018, you can contribute $3,450 to an HSA if you have single coverage.
-The limit increases to $6,900 if you have family coverage.
+There are limits to contributions to an HSA if you have single coverage and different limits for family coverage.
+These limits will change per year, so be sure to keep up to date on them.
 Employers can make matching contributions to an HSA on your behalf.
-Total employee and employer contributions can't exceed the annual contribution limit.
+Total employee and employer contributions can't exceed the annual contribution limit, however.

-First, the contributions you make are tax-deductible.
+HSA contributions are also tax-deductible.
 Deductions reduce your taxable income for the year, which could result in a lower tax bill or a larger refund.

-Lastly, and perhaps most importantly, an HSA can do double-duty as a retirement planning tool.
-Ordinarily, withdrawals from an HSA for anything other than health care would be subject to a 20 percent tax penalty and ordinary income tax.
-If you stay healthy and continue to accumulate money in your account during your working years, you can withdraw money from your HSA at age 65 or older for any purpose, without incurring the 20 percent penalty.
-You'd still owe ordinary income tax on your withdrawal but this can be a useful way to supplement Social Security benefits or retirement income from a 401(k) or individual retirement account.
+One interesting benefit of the rollover feature of HSA funds is that it can be used as a retirement planning tool.
+Ordinarily, withdrawals from an HSA for anything other than health care would be subject to a 20% tax penalty and ordinary income tax.
+If you stay healthy and continue to accumulate money in your account during your working years, you can withdraw money from your HSA at age 65 or older for any purpose, without incurring the 20% penalty.
+You'd still owe ordinary income tax on your withdrawal, but this can be a useful way to supplement Social Security benefits or retirement income from a 401(k) or individual retirement account.